 There was also a number of expeditions starting from countries outside Scandinavia.
 It would be too much to mention all of them here, but is certainly worthwile mentioning those of Prince (later Duke) Albert of Monaco.
 He financed a whole series of expeditions to Svalbard (1989, 1899, 1906, 1907, 1909) and participated in several ones himself.
 The scientific work being done during those expeditions is considerable, and well-known figures such as the Scotsman William Spierce Bruce and Norwegian Gunnar Isachsen joined in.

-After the second World War, Sweden started once again with systematic research in Svalbard during the International Polar Year 1957/58 and built at station in Kinnvika on the eastern side of the Hinlopen Strait.
+After the Second World War, Sweden started once again with systematic research in Svalbard during the International Polar Year 1957/58 and built at station in Kinnvika on the eastern side of the Hinlopen Strait.
 Several buildings are still in good condition.
-For a whole year, they measured standardised parameters within meteorology, Earth magnetism, northern light observation and others simultaneously with other stations in the Arctic and Antarctica.
+For a whole year, they measured standardised parameters within meteorology, Earth magnetism, northern light observation and others simultaneously with other stations in the Arctic and, to a lesser degree, Antarctic.
 On one hand, the station in Kinnvika was remote and out of reach during most of the year, spending some time with adventures such as hunting polar bears during the winter, on the other hand, a modern scientific programme was carried out.
 Thus, this expedition is somewhere between the old, ‘heroic’ days and modern scientific work.
 Also Finish and Swiss scientists were involved in the work carried at at Kinnvika.